 In terms of mean access delays, EBSA always provides balanced access delays, according to the tolerated jitter.
-The maximum mean access delays for VoIP-G711, VoIP-G723 and MPEG4 streams on high congestions periods (> 150 SS), were of 2 ms, 4 ms and 95 ms, respectively, as shown in Fig. 5.
+The maximum mean access delays for VoIP-G711, VoIP-G723 and MPEG4 streams during high congestion periods (> 150 SSs), were of 2 ms, 4 ms and 95 ms, respectively, as shown in Fig. 5.